Just a war years song that played a lot

 I loved Tim and our boys and it didn't matter to me where we lived, as long as we were together.

 We found a place to fix up and rent.
 It was an adventure.
 I learned to fish for fun.
-I went hunting but wasn't very good, but it was with Tim.
+I went hunting but wasn't very good, but it was time spent with Tim.
 We were involved in the Hoosier Memorial Church there on the Island.
-Tim taught Sunday School for the youth.
+Tim taught the youth group at our Sunday School.
 I was a choir director.
 I was a Cub Scout Den Mother while Tim was a Scout Master.

 Our lives together were good, our time was blessed.
 Yes we had our struggles and life trials, but we always found a way because we faced it together.